Accused of being religious — I hope not. What a horrible thing that is! I am certainly not religious, at least not too much.

 Many of them are Biblical.
 I do see the Bible as a book written under the inspiration of the Holy Spirit.
 It is an authoritative standard for me, though I do a lot of comparing of different versions and translations.

 Many of them are experiential.
-I have learned things about God during the nearly forty years I have walked with Him.
+I have learned things about God during the over forty five years I have walked with Him.

 Many are revelational.
 The Holy spirit has taught me many things directly.

 They are all relational.
-My beliefs have developed as part of my relationship with the triune god I serve.
+My beliefs have developed as part of my direct personal relationship with Jesus.

 Denominations are a work of the flesh